Go advantages over Node-based framework for CRM development

 defer wg.Done()

-reports[i] = generateReport(client)
+reports[i] = generateReport(client) // The heavy computation function

 }(i, client)